Virtual House of Commons: In foreign legislatures

-Many parliaments across the world have closed to outsiders and asked non-essential staff to work from home where possible, including in France and the Netherlands, while others are using thermal imaging to detect the virus on entry to parliamentary buildings.
-Committees of members are being suspended or moved online, although some (such as the United States Congress) currently lack the technology for electronic voting.
+Many parliaments across the world closed to outsiders and asked non-essential staff to work from home where possible, including in France and the Netherlands, while others used thermal imaging to detect infected individuals on entry to parliamentary buildings.
+Committees of members were suspended or moved online, although some (such as the United States Congress) lacked the technology for electronic voting.

-Some parliaments closed completely for a time, such as in Canada, while others have reduced the number of representatives present (examples include Ireland, Germany and New Zealand).
-Meanwhile, Hungary has been taking extreme measures, allowing Prime Minister Viktor Orbán to rule the country without consulting MPs.
+Some parliaments closed completely for a time, such as in Canada, while others reduced the number of representatives present (examples include Ireland, Germany and New Zealand).
+Meanwhile, Hungary took extreme measures, allowing Prime Minister Viktor Orbán to rule the country without consulting MPs.